johnhenry/state-machine-class/readme.md

 #### Payload
     - Original State
     - New State
+    - (optional) Reason

+### StateMachine.STATEPENDING
+Emitted when a state change begins.
+#### Emitted Specifically
+    - At the beginning of a call to StateMachine#.setState
+#### Payload
+    - Current State
+    - Desired State
+    - (optional) Reason

 ### StateMachine.WARNING
 Emitted when a warning is thrown but state machine does not transition into from being alive to dead.
 #### Emitted Specifically
     - An attempt to transiton into a falsy state
     - An attempt to transition into a state that the machine is alredy in
+    - An attempt to transition into when a machine is alredy in pending
     - An attempt to transition into a state that is ot allowed
     - A transition function is interrupted for a user defined reason (truthy return)
     - An attempt to get the state of a dead state machine is made